jhajagos/TransformDBtoHDF5ML/documentation/README.md

  `["dependent", "discharge"]`.

 The `"type"` parameter supports the following maps: `"one-to-one"`, `"one-to-many"` and `"one-to-many-class"`.
-The simplest to start with is `"one-to-one"`.
+The simplest is `"one-to-one"`.
 This pairs a `"transaction_id"` with one and only one row of the target table specified by the `"table_name"` parameter.

 ```json